Our Services

-Zepbound side effects are most often digestive, including nausea, diarrhea, vomiting, constipation, abdominal pain, indigestion, decreased appetite, fatigue, and mild injection site reactions, which usually improve over the first weeks with provider‑guided dose increases and simple steps like smaller, lower fat meals.
+Most common Zepbound side effects are gastrointestinal, including nausea, diarrhea, vomiting, constipation, abdominal pain, indigestion, decreased appetite, fatigue, and mild injection site reactions.
+These typically improve within the first few weeks, especially with provider-guided dose increases and simple steps like eating smaller, lower-fat meals.

 If you're starting Zepbound® (tirzepatide) for weight management, it's normal to have questions—especially about Zepbound side effects.
 Knowing what to expect can help you feel more confident and prepared.